swiftlang/swift/docs/CompactImageMapFormat.md

 |   10   | 64-bit            |
 |   11   | Reserved          |

+This is followed immediately by a field containing the name of the platform that generated this image map.
+This field consists of a single byte length followed by a UTF-8 string of that length.

-This is followed immediately by a field encoding the number of images in the image map; this field is encoded as a sequence of bytes, each holding seven bits of data, with the top bit clear for the final byte.
+After that is a field encoding the number of images in the image map;
+this field is encoded as a sequence of bytes, each holding seven bits of data, with the top bit clear for the final byte.
 The most significant byte is the first.  e.g.

 | `count` | Encoding    |
 | ------: | :---------- |